jcs-instructor/mobtimer/reminders.md

 - Make sure to run tests manually frequently! (since we turned off gated checkins and are making ui changes)

-**Practices to Focus On**:
+**Practices to Focus On (always have 1 or 2 items here)**:

 - Do one thing at a time and then commit
--
+- Always review between-sesssion changes at start of next session (& notify when making these changes)

+**Other Practices**:

 - While waiting for long activities (e.g., deploy), consider activities can do while waiting.
 - Try documenting in parallel with doing (e.g., having Ethan make changes to CONTRIBUTING.md, while Joel is deploying).
-- Between session work:
-  - Maybe would’ve been faster to look at diffs on Ethan’s PC to avoid multiple commit, build, deploy attempts to recreate on Joel’s PC.
-- Always look at reminders & have 1 or 2 things to focus on (at least)

-**Other Practices**:

 - Rotate who facilitates session startups & retros
 - List accomplishments/what happened in retros
 - When entering commands from Terminal, write script first (so have a record of steps needed / makes environment changes repeatable)